 Commissions are often tied to performance relating to the number of new clients; sales of certain products, such as mutual funds; or volume of stock trades.
 As a result, so-so financial products with high commissions may be pushed more fervently than financial products with low commissions that may benefit the client.Pay may be based on the percentage of assets under management; in this scenario, compensation is more closely linked to a client's wealth.
 However, financial representatives may be more focused on gaining new clients and reassuring current clients about their investment guidance, rather than expertly managing an investment portfolio.
 Also, the cost of such services may be out of line with their value.

-The main takeaway from the movie is that financial services representatives are often better at selling than managing finances.
+The main takeaway from The Wolf of Wall Street is that financial services representatives are often better at selling than managing finances.
 I've learned to be aware that there may be wolves who seem genuinely interested in helping me but really just want to close a sale.